astrolince/configs/README.md

 ### Timeshift

-You can create restore points with it, and that can be useful if you break something.
+You can create restore points with it, and that can be useful if you break something:

 `$ sudo pacman -Syy --needed timeshift`